I have a PhD from The University of Cambridge and a BSc (Hons) form the University of Cardiff in Pharmacology.

 I am currently developing projects looking at:

-The role of miRNA in the maturation of the spinal dorsal horn and pain processing
+The role of microglia and astrocytes in the maturation of pain processing